greyshaman/runen/README.md

 ---

 The goal of this project is to create a model that simulates the operation of a natural neural network similar to the one that functions in the human brain.
-We want to understand how logic works in such neural networks and explore the differences between artificial and natural neural networks within the framework of the model.
+There is a need to understand how logic works in such neural networks, and to study the differences between artificial and natural neural networks within the framework of the model.
+The model can be used to test a mathematical approach for networks with nonlinear signal propagation.

 Rust was chosen to implement this model, as it has a rich ecosystem and many advantages.
 These include high performance, robust security features, and compatibility with various platforms.